 Mr. DeLacy advises clients on the Federal Election Campaign Act of 1971, the Lobbying Disclosure Act of 1995, Congressional gift and travel rules, the Ethics in Government Act of 1978, and related state and local laws.
 Mr. DeLacy has represented clients before the Federal Election Commission, the House and Senate Ethics Committees and Office of Congressional Ethics.
 He has also represented clients during inspector general and congressional investigations, and advised clients on federal conflict of interest, post-employment and financial disclosure issues.
-His political law clients include political action committees (PACs), campaigns, corporations, trade associations, nonprofit organizations, ballot question committees, coalitions and officeholders.
+His political law clients include political action committees (PACs), corporations, trade associations, nonprofit organizations, ballot question committees and coalitions.
 He serves as general counsel to the Holland & Knight Committee for Effective Government PAC.

 Before working for Sen. Warner, Mr. DeLacy served as counsel on the Technology Subcommittee of the House Science Committee where he oversaw technical standards issues and the National Institute of Standards and Technology (NIST).

 - William & Mary Law School, J.D.